 FINAL RESTING PLACE

-Niches are available at several different locations such as mausoleums, columbariums, cemeteries or places of worship.
-Each niche is a three dimensional space and often there are many vertical columns and horizontal rows of niches in the same structure.
-Niches are designed in many different dimensions so knowing the height, width and depth of your niche will help you choose an urn that fits the available space.
+Niches are available at several locations such as mausoleums, columbarium, cemeteries or places of worship.
+Each niche is a three-dimensional space, and often there are many vertical columns and horizontal rows of niches in the same structure.
+Niches are designed in many dimensions, so knowing the height, width and depth of your niche will help you choose an urn that fits the available space.
 We have provided the dimensions of each of our urns.

 Scattering a portion of the cremation ashes in a special place is another way to honor the memory of your loved one.
 One must bear in mind that scattering is an irreversible act and that the cremation ashes will be permanently irretrievable.
 Your funeral director can advise you of local regulations for scattering in various places, such as at sea or in special gardens found in some cemeteries.
 After the scattering, the urn is kept as a way to memorialize the individual.

 Biodegradable urns designed for water burial are engineered to float briefly, then sink and breakdown quickly.
 Other eco-friendly urns are designed to be buried in the earth, and then their organic and natural materials will biodegrade over time.